ProjectMilestonegroupL/MilestoneProject/README.md

  - learning rate
  - number of epochs

 At first we based our architecture similarly at LeNet CNN and then we made several changes to obtain a good one.
+The final architecture is (insérer image du code)
 We tried many optimizers and activation functions.

 Best configuration with Adam as optimizer and ReLU as activation function.

 The model overfitted so we decided to try adding dropout or/and batch normalization.
 We obtained the best results with both simultaneously.
+We reached 0.959 validation accuracy with :
 - dropout : 0.7
 - batch normalization after the second convolutional layer

 Here is the graph of validation loss & accuracy.
 - in red : batch normalization
 - in orange : dropout
-- in pink :batch normalization + dropout
+- in pink : batch normalization + dropout

 <img src="https://github.com/ProjectMilestonegroupL/MilestoneProject/blob/main/Milestone2/Accuracy.png" width="400" height="400" />
 ---